TomerFi/aioswitcher/README.md

 ## Command Line Helper Scripts

-- [discover_devices.py](scripts/discover_devices.py) can be used to discover devices and thier states.
+- [discover_devices.py](scripts/discover_devices.py) can be used to discover devices and their states.
 - [control_device.py](scripts/control_device.py) can be used to control a device.

 ## Contributing